 The New Leader Essentials is the foundation for all leader training.
 This is where the leader is introduced to the basic philosophies and beliefs of the Scouting program.
 Adults will learn how these basic principles are woven into every level of Scouting.

-After the completion of NLE and Fast Start, this course is the next phase of a new Scoutmaster’s or Assistant’s introduction to the Boy Scouts of America and to the responsibilities, opportunities, and resources that will ensure a successful troop experience.
+After the completion of NLE and Fast Start, this course is the next phase of a new Scoutmaster’s or Assistant’s introduction to the BSA and to the responsibilities, opportunities, and resources that will ensure a successful troop experience.

-The Boy Scout Leader Specific Training program is strongly suggested for all Scoutmasters, Assistant Scoutmasters, and Troop Committee members.
+The BSA Specific Training program is strongly suggested for all Scoutmasters, Assistant Scoutmasters, and Troop Committee members.
 Troop operation and organization are covered in these sessions.
 This is the prerequisite for the Outdoor Skills Session.

 Other Training Courses recommended but not required